Dial 8-1-1 to access non-emergency health information. Dial 7-1-1 (TTY), if you are hearing impaired.

 If you are unable to reach the 811 service by dialing 8-1-1 from your telephone or hand held device, please contact your telephone service provider.

 In some cases, local telephone service providers may not be able to support 8-1-1 dialing.
 If this is the case, you may access the 811 service by calling 1-866-770-7724 from a telephone registered in Prince Edward Island only.

 How can I apply to work for the 811 service?

-If you are interested in a career as a telehealth nurse or telehealth associate, contact McKesson Canada directly.
+If you are interested in a career as a telehealth nurse or telehealth associate, contact Emergency Medical Care Inc. directly.

 Want to provide feedback on service received from 811?